JDHinds/ELE2025/README.md

 |-------|------|----------|
 | ![](img/conrad.jpg) | 16/01/24 | Met with team; |
 | | 23/01/24 | Worked on the proportional control algorithm code using Arduino. |

+# To-Do

+- [ ] Make shell for board
+- [ ] Get and integrate sensors

+- [ ] Write Arduino code for Line-Following
+- [ ] Write Arduino code for ball pushing
+- [ ] Write Ardiuno Code for HC-05 module
+- [ ] Write application to interface with HC-05
+  - [ ] Getting and displaying telemetrics